nextgis/docs_ngweb/source/layers.rst

-To do this connect to PostgreSQL/PostGIS database using :program:`pgAdminIII`, then navigate to data schema where you want to create a view, right click tree item :guilabel:`Views` and select :guilabel:`New view` (see. :numref:`pgadmin3`. number  1).
-Also you can right click on schema name and select :menuselection:`New object --> New view`.
+To do this connect to PostgreSQL/PostGIS database using :program:`pgAdminIII`, then navigate to data schema where you want to create a view, right click tree item "Views" and select "New view" (see item 1 in :numref:`pgadmin3`).
+Also you can right click on schema name and select "New object" and then "New view".
 Enter the following information to create new view dialog:

 #.
 View name («Properties» tab).
 #.
 Data schema where to create a view («Properties» tab).